 “The obesity pandemic is entirely preventable,” Alderson said.
 “Thirty years ago, the prevalence of type 2 diabetes (high blood sugar) in children and adolescents was almost non-existent.
 Today, over 20,000 have it.”

 IRN debunks common myths about processed foods by promoting nutrition research and science-based decisions by consumers, nutrition experts, and policymakers, supports community garden projects, health clinics, and farmers markets, and partners with schools to educate young people.

 “What I learned at USF is that it isn’t enough to simply protest, march, or occupy (albeit, worthy elements of social change themselves),” Alderson said.
 “Systems change means digging in over the long haul to administer, to fix, and, in some cases, to disrupt and replace broken systems.”

 Starting kids on the right foot

 At Mt.
 Diablo High School in Contra Costa County, Alderson and Lustig are collaborating with teacher Cindy Gershen to replicate an innovative nutritional science program.
-Students learn about fresh food and how to cook healthy, but they also study food history and culture, the role of food in religion, and the chemistry and business of food.
+Students learn about fresh food and how to cook healthily, but they also study food history and culture, the role of food in religion and the chemistry and business of food.